Chart Color Schemes

 Giralang shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Giralang is notably high, with 41.2% of residents aged 15 and above holding university qualifications compared to the national average of 30.4%.
-Bachelor degrees are the most common at 23.9%, followed by postgraduate qualifications (11.5%) and graduate diplomas (5.8%).
-Vocational credentials are also prevalent, with 29.1% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.1% while certificates make up 18.0%.
-Educational participation is notably high in Giralang, with 30.3% of residents currently enrolled in formal education.
+Educational attainment in Giralang is notably higher than national averages.
+As of 2021, 41.2% of residents aged 15 and above hold university qualifications, compared to the Australian average of 30.4%.
+Bachelor degrees are most common at 23.9%, followed by postgraduate qualifications (11.5%) and graduate diplomas (5.8%).
+Vocational credentials are also prevalent, with 29.1% of residents holding such qualifications – advanced diplomas at 11.1% and certificates at 18.0%.

-This includes 11.4% in primary education, 7.9% in secondary education, and 5.0% pursuing tertiary education.
-Giralang Primary School serves the local community, with an enrollment of 276 students as of a recent report.
-The school focuses exclusively on primary education, with secondary options available in nearby areas.
-School places per 100 residents in Giralang stand at 8.2, below the regional average of 15.1, indicating some students may attend schools outside the area.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education as of 2021 data.
+This includes 11.4% in primary, 7.9% in secondary, and 5.0% pursuing tertiary education.
+Giralang Primary School serves the local community, enrolling 276 students as of 2021.
+The school focuses exclusively on primary education, with an Index of Community Socio-Educational Advantage (ICSEA) score of 1080, indicating above-average socio-educational conditions.
+Secondary educational options are available in nearby areas.
+As of 2021 data, there are 8.2 school places per 100 residents in Giralang, lower than the regional average of 15.1, suggesting some students may attend schools outside the area.

 Frequently Asked Questions - Education